Te Rika Temara-Benfell

 A proud alumnus of the University of Waikato, Te Rika holds advanced Diplomas in Te Reo and Māori Governance, a Bachelor of Laws (Double Major in Law and Māori Studies) and a Master of Laws specialising in Māori, Pacific and Indigenous Law.

-Beyond his professional roles, Te Rika is deeply involved in governance and community leadership.
-He currently serves as an Elected District Councillor for Rotorua Lakes Council, Deputy Chair of FENZ Bay of Plenty (LAC), Trustee for Toi Matarua Indigenous Research Centre, Regional Committee Member at the Institute of Directors, Global Advisory Council Member at the Lego Foundation and Tribal Delegate to the Manawarū Tribal Authority.
-He also contributes his time as a trustee and strategic advisor across his marae, hapū, and Māori land trusts, and has previously held senior leadership/governance roles with Te Pāti Māori, Toi Kai Rawa, and Waikato Māori Law Society.
+Te Rika is deeply passionate about governance and community leadership, and the intergenerational impact these roles have on our uri whakaheke.
+He currently serves as an Elected District Councillor for Rotorua Lakes Council, a Council appointee to 14 trusts, committees, and boards, Deputy Chair of FENZ Bay of Plenty (LAC), Trustee for Toi Matarua Indigenous Research Centre, Regional Committee Member at the Institute of Directors, Global Advisory Council Member at the Lego Foundation and Tribal Delegate to the Manawarū Tribal Authority.
+He is also a strong advocate for grassroots leadership, volunteering his time as a trustee and strategic advisor across his marae, hapū, and Māori land trusts.

 As Chief Executive of Te Puna Ariki, Te Rika leads with a strong sense of purpose.
 His focus is on empowering excellence and innovation, while ensuring the organisation remains grounded in kaupapa Māori values and connected to the aspirations of rangatahi, whānau, hapū, and iwi.